 If this sounds like you, you’re not alone.
 Just look at the statistics.
 The American Psychological Association does a survey every year in an attempt to pin down where folks think they stand financially.
 The most recent survey indicated that a walloping 70 percent of us believe we’re on shaky financial ground.
 Even more — 75 percent — are of the firm belief that we’d be a whole lot happier if we just had more money.

 So what can you do to get a grip on your finances and make your money grow?
 Learn.
 Educate yourself.
 That’s how Elon Musk and Warren Buffett started out, and they haven’t stopped reading now that they’re at the top of their respective games.
 These books should give you a great start.

 Rich Dad Poor Dad: What the Rich Teach Their Kids About Money That the Poor and Middle Class Do Not! is something of a memoir with lessons attached.
 It celebrated its 20th birthday in 2017 with an updated edition, and author Robert Kiyosaki has a lot to celebrate.
-This is this the No 1 bestselling personal finance book ever.
+This is this one of the bestselling personal finance books ever.